kyma-project/telemetry-manager/docs/user/06-conditions.md

 ## Metric Components State

-The state of the metric components is determined by the status condition of type `MetricComponentsHealthy`
+The state of the metric components is determined by the status condition of type `MetricComponentsHealthy`:

 | Condition status | Condition reason                         | Message                                     |
 |------------------|------------------------------------------|--------------------------------------------|